-Attachment B - Funds management
+Attachment B-Funds management

 1. The requirements in this Attachment apply to an ADI's associations with a funds management vehicle that is a related entity of the ADI.
-Where an ADI has an exposure to a funds management vehicle that is an unrelated entity, the ADI must meet the requirements in APS 221 with respect to exposure limits and look-through requirements for structured vehicles.
+Where an ADI has an exposure to a funds management vehicle that is an unrelated entity, the ADI is required to meet the requirements in APS 221 (e.g. exposure limits and look-through requirements for structured vehicles).